 For primary and high school teachers, teacher assistants, learning support specialists, coordinators, school leaders.

 Dr Tom Brunzell (MST, EdM, PhD) Tom Brunzell began his teaching career and research into helping vulnerable students at NYC P.S. in the Bronx.
 He also completed a Foundation Year in Steiner education during this time.
 Tom joined Berry Street Victoria in Melbourne 2011 and completed his education year at the Melbourne Seminar.
 He developed the Berry Street Education Model for the use by wider schools.
 Tom presents internationally on topics of transforming school cultures, high expectations for differentiated instruction, trauma-informed practice, wellbeing and the application of positive psychology, and effective school leadership.
 He has completed a PhD at the University of Melbourne, studying trauma-informed pedagogy, positive psychology, and impacts on workplace meaning.

 The training will run over 4 days.
-Friday 7 and Saturday 8 August, 2020, and Friday 12 and Saturday 13 February, 2021, at Sophia Mundi Steiner School, Abbotsford Convent Precinct, Melbourne.
+Friday 12 and Saturday 13 February, 2021, and Friday 4 and Saturday 5 June, 2021, at Sophia Mundi Steiner School, Abbotsford Convent Precinct, Melbourne.

 NSW Teachers – Completing the Berry Street Education Model will contribute 20 hours of NESA Registered PD addressing 1.1.2, 1.2.2, 2.1.2, 3.5.2, 4.1.2, 4.2.2 and 4.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Places are limited, so please book early to avoid disappointment.
 Initially places will be limited to 2 people per school to enable as many schools as possible to participate.

 Cost for four days: